 What to Fertilize

-Don’t fertilize any landscape plants in January.
-Feeding them now can encourage new frost-sensitive growth.
-However, you can still fertilize flowering annuals once a month.
+Don’t fertilize landscape plants this month.
+Feeding them now can encourage them to push out new frost-sensitive growth.
+However, you can still fertilize potted flowering annuals once a month.

 What to Prune

 By the second or third week in January, you can start pruning dormant deciduous trees.
 Once they’ve lost their leaves, you can more readily see their branch structure to determine what needs pruning.
-Pruning now won’t stimulate new growth and minimizes dripping sap.
+Pruning now won’t stimulate new growth, but it will minimize dripping sap.

-This is also time to prune established roses by one-half to two-thirds.
+This is also the time to prune established roses by one-half to two-thirds.

 You can prune any dead or broken branches, suckers, or water spouts on shrubs or trees anytime, especially if they pose a hazard.